-bg/tmh
+BG/tmh

-DRAFT Comments Due
+Х DRAFT Comments Due Oct 3

 FINAL Consider at GB meeting

-Х APPROVED With No Changes Nov 20
+APPROVED with changes/no changes

-SUBJECT: NSLDS Enrollment Reporting by Schools

-AFFECTED SECTIONS: 9.2.A National Student Loan Data System (NSLDS) Enrollment
+SUBJECT: NSLDS Enrollment Reporting AFFECTED SECTIONS: 9.2.A National Student Loan Data System (NSLDS) Enrollment Reporting POLICY INFORMATION: 1055/Batch 151 (originally distributed in Batch 151) EFFECTIVE DATE/TRIGGER EVENT: January, 20 008.

-Reporting

-POLICY INFORMATION: 1055/Batch 153 (originally distributed in Batch 151)

-EFFECTIVE DATE/TRIGGER EVENT: January 2008.

-NSLDS Newsletter #16 dated December 21, 2007; NSLDS Newsletter #17 dated June 2, 2008.
+NSLDS Newsletter #16 dated December 21, 2007; NSLDS Newsletter #17 dated June 2, 2008

-Current policy states that a school that fails to return its Submittal File to the National Student Loan Data System (NSLDS) within 30 days of the date it was created will receive a series of overdue letters during the 60- to 65-day period following the Submittal File return deadline.
+Current policy states that schools that fail to return their Submittal File within 30 days of the date it was created will receive a series of overdue letters during the 60- to 65-day period following the Submittal File return deadline.

 Revised policy states that a school that fails to provide updated enrollment data to the NSLDS within 30 days from the date the NSLDS created the school's Enrollment Reporting Roster File is considered late.
-The school is permitted to provide updated information via either an online method or the return of its Submittal File.
+The school is permitted to provide updated information via either an on-line method or the return of its Submittal File.
 Revised policy also adds technical information regarding the timing and format of the NSLDS Late Enrollment Reporting Notification.

-Revised policy also provides further information about the date that the NSLDS "created" the school's Enrollment Reporting Roster File to assist schools in understanding and complying with NSLDS reporting requirements.
+Revised policy also provides further information about the date that NSLDS "created" the school's Enrollment Reporting Roster File to assist schools in understanding and complying with the NSLDS reporting requirements.

-This change is necessary to update the Manual with current Departmental guidance on notices that the NSLDS generates when a school is overdue in returning its enrollment data updates to the NSLDS.
+This change is necessary to update the Manual with current Departmental guidance on notices NSLDS generates when a school is overdue in returning its enrollment data updates to the NSLDS.